History of Tenrikyo: In Africa

-During the 1960s, Tenrikyo was introduced to Brazzaville, Republic of the Congo.
-While Shōzen Nakayama and a few Tenrikyo church members were flying from Europe to South Africa during a world tour, their plane broke down at Maya-Maya Airport in Brazzaville on September 24, 1960, briefly after the country's independence on August 13, 1960.
+During the 1960s, Tenrikyo was introduced to Brazzaville, the Republic of the Congo.
+While Shōzen Nakayama and a few Tenrikyo church members were flying from Europe to South Africa during a world tour, their plane broke down at Maya-Maya Airport in Brazzaville on September 24, 1960, barely a month after the country's independence on August 13, 1960.
 They looked for taxi drivers who would accept dollars or yen.
 The first two refused, but the third, Alphonse Nsonga, accepted and took care of the delegation.
 In 1961, Shōzen Nakayama sent a new delegation to search for Nsonga, and in 1962, he and his younger brother Antoine Mayouma received plane tickets to Japan.
 Alphonse Nsonga and his brother became the first Congolese, and African, Tenrikyo converts.
 Alphonse returned to Brazzaville after four months, while his brother remained in Tenri for eight years to study medicine and Japanese.
 Alphonse Nsonga became the head minister of Africa's first Tenrikyo church, the Tenrikyo Congo Brazzaville Church, on April 26, 1975.
 Today, the Église Tenrikyo au Congo (コンゴブラザビール教会) continues to host an active community of practitioners in Brazzaville despite having been closed down a few times during its history due to civil conflicts, shortage of religious personnel, among other issues.

 Tenrikyo also has a presence in East Africa.
 In the 21st century, communities of Tenrikyo converts have been established in Kenya and Uganda.